lab206/BRPPNet/README.md

 loss” to effectively localize the referring person.
 Technically, MFFM adopts a lightweight CNN backbone to filter noise information as well as complement visual features for high-quality mask generation.
 What is more, we have theoretically proven the insufficiency of binary cross-entropy (BCE) loss and its variants for RP-IPP, which suffers from the serious imbalance problem during gradient propagation, and thus formulate “Balanced-BCE loss” to alleviate the gradient propagation bias caused by unequal positive and negative pixels.
-To verify the effectiveness of BRPPNet, we manually construct a dataset “Refer- ring Personal COCO” (RPCOCO).
+To verify the effectiveness of BRPPNet, we manually construct a dataset “Referring Personal COCO” (RPCOCO).
 The experimental results demonstrate that BRPPNet outperforms the advanced approaches for RP-IPP, and the proposed
 “Balanced-BCE loss” embedded into several existing approaches consistently boosts performance, yielding remarkable improvements on all the metrics.